ETIAS for Denmark

 Denmark entry requirements from the UK

-When the ETIAS will be launched, entry requirements will change.
-UK travellers will need an approved ETIAS visa waiver as well as their biometric passport valid for a minimum of three months from the date of entry into the Schengen Area.
-The ETIAS will permit UK nationals to enter Schengen Area states such as Denmark multiple times within the validity period of three years or until the passport’s expiration date if this takes place first.
+Once ETIAS is launched, entry requirements will slightly change.
+UK travellers will need an approved ETIAS visa waiver as well as their biometric passport valid for a minimum of 3 months from the date of entry into the Schengen area, and not older than 10 years.

 When will ETIAS be necessary to travel from the UK to Denmark?